TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

    - returnToTower(): Returns to the tower with the collected prize.
    - dropPrize(): Drops the prize if the runner is destroyed or cannot carry it.
 3. Event Emitters:
    - runnerDestroyed: Emitted when an enemy destroys a runner.
+Drops prize and returns the prize so another runner can pick it up.
    - runnerReturned: Emitted when a runner returns to the tower with a prize.
 4. Event Listeners:
    - onMissileHit: Triggered when a missile hits the runner.

+### EnemyFactory
+Generates enemies.
+Contains the database for those enemies.
+Has one static method "CreateEnemy"

 ### Enemy
 1. Properties:
+   - type: EnemyType (enum, e.g., 'basic', 'fast', 'shooter')
    - hitPoints: int
    - speed: int
-   - damageInflicted: int
+   - damage: int
    - gun: EnemyGun (null if enemy cannot shoot)
    - prize: Prize (optional, prize dropped when defeated)
+   - position: Position (coordinates of the enemy)
+   - type: EnemyType (enum, e.g., 'basic', 'fast', 'shooter')
 2. Methods:
-   - takeDamage(amount: int): Reduces the enemy's hit points by the given amount.
+   - takeDamage(ammo): Reduces the enemy's hit points by the given amount.
    - move(): Begin moving towards the tower
 3. Event Emitters:
    - enemyReachedTower: Emitted when the enemy reaches the tower, causing damage.